Covid 19 Omicron scare: Chris Hipkins says up to 100 people isolating after close contact with Omicron case - NZ Herald

 Hipkins doesn't know if the DJ had a vax pass.
 He also doesn't know how Etheridge got to Waiheke Island.

-Peiople are allowed to use public transport or connecting flights, but they have to follow all the public health advice.
+People are allowed to use public transport or connecting flights, but they have to follow all the public health advice.

 "We ask people to isolate until after they get the results from their day nine test," Hipkins said.